-Stock Based Compensation - The Company periodically issues shares of Common Stock for services rendered or for financing costs.
+Stock Based Compensation - The Company periodically issues shares of common stock for services rendered or for financing costs.
 Such shares are valued based on the market price on the transaction date.
 The Company periodically issues stock options and warrants to employees and non-employees in non-capital raising transactions for services and for financing costs.

-The Company accounts for the grant of stock and warrant awards in accordance with ASC Topic 718, Compensation - Stock Compensation ("ASC 718").
+The Company accounts for the grant of stock and warrants awards in accordance with ASC Topic 718, Compensation - Stock Compensation (ASC 718).
 ASC 718 requires companies to recognize in the statement of operations the grant-date fair value of warrants and stock options and other equity based compensation.

-The Black-Scholes option valuation model was developed for use in estimating the fair value of traded options that have no restrictions and are fully transferable.
-In addition, option models require the input of highly subjective assumptions including the expected stock price volatility.
+The Black-Scholes option valuation model was developed for use in estimating the fair value of traded options that have no vesting restrictions and are fully transferable.
+In addition, option valuation models require the input of highly subjective assumptions including the expected stock price volatility.

-For the years ended December 31, 2013 and 2012, net loss and loss per share include the actual deduction for stock-based compensation expense.
-The total stock-based compensation expense for the years ended December 31, 2013 and 2012 was \$261,800 and \$174,915, respectively.
+For the years ended December 31, 2014 and 2013, net loss and loss per share include the actual deduction for stock-based compensation expense.
+The total stock-based compensation expense for the year ended December 31, 2014 and 2013 was \$201,350 and \$261,800, respectively.
 The expense for stock-based compensation is a non-cash expense item.